Elizabeth H. Simmons: LGBT physicists

 Also, Elizabeth Simmons is a current member of the Ad-Hoc Committee on LGBT Issues for the American Physical Society.
 The purpose of this committee is to look into issues relevant to LGBT, and other sexual- and gender-minority physicists.
 The committee is responsible for investigating their (LGBT persons) “representation in physics, assess the educational and professional climate in physics, recommend changes in policies and practices that impact LGBT physicists, and address other issues that affect inclusion.”
 In March 2016, the Ad-Hoc Committee on LGBT Issues released their full report.
 The report covered several issues faced by the LGBT community, and touched on several possible recommendations.

 Research

 Simmons is a theoretical particle physicist, and her research focuses on the origins of the masses of the elementary subatomic particles.
 Even further, Simmons is interested in the question of "why we have mass at all?"
 Over the years, Simmons has contributed to over a hundred papers—including published papers, conference papers, review papers, and more.

-To see list of research articles, please visit Dr. Simmons’ LBC Profile and her Full Curriculum Vitae.
+To see list of research articles, please visit Dr. Simmons’ Full Curriculum Vitae.